 If the price is good on the team you think will win the set, then by all means go after the books in those spots.

-For example, when a team’s ace is taking the mound in Game 1 of a series, you will almost always see that team heavily favored at home, especially if the ace is considered to be one of the best pitchers in the game.
+Here’s an example to help explain what I’m saying.
+When a team’s ace is taking the mound in Game 1 of a series, you will almost always see that team heavily favored.
+Especially if they are at home and it’s considered to be one of the best starters in the game.

-Instead of paying heavy juice on a money line bet in this spot, it’s often times worth looking at the series price, which might not be all that different than the odds for Game 1, especially if you have what is considered to be an evenly matched series.
+Instead of paying heavy juice on a money line bet in this spot, it’s often times worth looking at the series price.
+In fact, it might not be all that different than the odds for Game 1.

-Much like betting on games individually, series betting is all about finding value.
+Much like betting on games individually, it is all about finding value.

-Some other things that I like to look for in series betting
+Here’s some other things that I like to look for:

 - Teams who will be sending out their top three starters against an opponent that just saw their three best starters pitch in the previous series.

-- Teams with poor records who are playing well of late and going up against a team with a winning record that is in a slump, especially if the series is at home.
+- Teams with poor records who are playing well of late and going up against a team with a winning record that is in a slump, especially if they are playing at home.